adobe/coral-spectrum/coralui-guide/manual/manual.md

 npm install @coralui/coralui
 ```

+If your project uses a module bundler (e.g. Webpack) and a ES6/7 to ES5 transpiler (e.g. Babel),
-If your project uses ES6 imports/exports, you can import only required components :
+you can bundle only needed components :

 ```
 import {Button, Textfield} from '@coralui/coralui';